SolviQorda/lambdalumps/README.md

 1. `git clone https://github.com/SolviQorda/LambdaLumps`

-2. Ensure that Haskell and Cabal are installed
+2. `cd LambdaLumps`

+3. Ensure that [Haskell](https://www.haskell.org/platform) is installed.
+Cabal is included in the Haskell platform.

-3. `cabal sandbox init
+4. `cabal sandbox init`

-   `cabal update`
+5. `cabal update`

-4. `cabal install --only-dependencies`
+4. `cabal install --only-dependencies` (if you already have cabal packages installed, you might get a recommendation to use the --force-reinstalls flags)

 5. `cabal build`